Last updated on February 12, 2026

 O-Kagachi Made Manifest | Illustration by Kieran Yanner

-Because dragons are mythological creatures, we often depict them as something we want for our spirits.
 The dragon spirits of MTG portray the forces that surround the five colors of mana.
-When they die, their fighting spirits help you gain advantages over your opponent.
-The dragon spirits are usually great late game plays and can be the finishers of your strategies.
+This is best exemplified by the Kamigawa spirits, whose fighting spirits help you gain advantages over your opponent when they die.
+The dragon spirits are usually great late game plays and can be ideal finishers for your strategies.

 Which dragon spirits are your favorite?
 Do you run them as a theme, or insert them into other strategies?
 It would warm my heart like dragon fire if you would leave a nice comment below, or let us know over on the official Draftsim Twitter.